I've been submitting my MG/YA manuscript

 Editing is the most expensive part of self-publishing.
 An experienced editor costs $2 a page maybe less, proofreading is even less.
 As for formatting, I do my own and it looks better than most of the formatting I see in $9.99 titles.

--This might have been true once, not anymore.
+So you are giving up on agents?
+After you self-publish no agent will touch you.-This might have been true once, not anymore.
 I know 6 writers who have either gotten agents after self-publishing (5 of the 6), or their agents told them to self-publish.

 I'm not going to waste any more time searching for an agent.
 When (okay, if) my books sell well enough, a good agent will find me.
 And I'll probably jump to sign-up; having an agent is important.
 There are tons of foreign rights to sell, maybe even mass market paperback and film right--who knows.
 Plus, feedback and career guidance are just some of the services they provide.